Save Your SkyMiles, Book Delta Flights through Virgin Atlantic

 However, Delta wants at least 100,000 SkyMiles for a business class suite on the Minneapolis-St. Paul (MSP) to Tokyo-Haneda (HND) flight this spring.

 That’s actually quite decent for Delta, but you can do much better by booking through Virgin Atlantic if you’re flexible.
+We found some great availability to fly Delta One suites to Asia this summer.

 There can be serious savings on standard domestic flights, too.
 And given Delta’s habit of charging more for flights between its hubs, it seems to be a sweet spot for Virgin Atlantic.
 Check out the savings on flights from Atlanta (ATL) to Salt Lake City (SLC).